Best air source heat pumps and set ups

 3. Is a heat pump suitable for my home?
 Does my home have to be well insulated?

 Contrary to popular belief, it is possible to fit an air source heat pump in the vast majority of UK homes.
 The average heat requirement of UK homes is just 6-8kW on a very cold day, much less the rest of the year.
 Heat pumps range between 3.5kW-16kW as standard so can comfortably heat older, larger and even poorly insulated properties.
 Nevertheless, you are still well advised to carry out any insulation measures you can to reduce energy consumption altogether.
+An heat loss survey of your home will then be required to size each radiator to run at lower temperature.
+Radiator sizes will need to increase, but this can be limited by improving insulation measures first.

 4. Which are the best heat pumps?

-Have listed the vast majority of heat pumps available to buy in the UK in section 12 below.
+We have listed the vast majority of heat pumps available to buy in the UK in section 12 below.
 The main difference is their efficiency.
 In the tables below we have ordered the main brands available in the UK and shown their SCOP (seasonal efficiency performance factor) so you can compare efficiency potential.
 NB these SCOP figures are based on 35 degree heating temperatures and will reduce if your heating system runs at 45 degrees or 55 degrees.
 In general the SCOPs are 3.3 at the lower end and nearly 5 at the upper end.
 NB the higher the number the more free energy it generates and the lower your fuel bills will be.

 BUT REMEMBER, as we say for gas boilers, your heat pump is only as good as the installer that fits it.
 A heat pump with a higher efficiency potential will only work at that efficiency potential or close to if your installer has specified your whole system correctly.